1se/pastel-material/README.md

 # Pastel Material Color Scheme

-#### A dark color scheme using pastel tones of Google's Material Design colorspace
+#### A dark color scheme for Sublime Text using pastel tones of Google's Material Design colorspace

 ___